New South Wales litter results for 2015-16

 The EPA's litter prevention kits summarise research about littering, the behaviour behind it, and the steps you need to take to tackle littering.

 - Things You Should Know About Litter and Litterers (PDF 434KB) covers the laws, behaviours, publication perceptions and trends behind littering in NSW.

-- Run an Effective Litter Prevention Project (PDF 800KB) covers the information, actions, and partners you’ll need to engage in your community to tackle litter, as well as tools to measure your success.
+- Delivering effective local litter prevention projects (PDF 2.3MB) covers the information, actions, and partners you’ll need to engage in your community to tackle litter, as well as tools to measure your success.

 Lessons from the Litter-ature — report